Silver In Each Time Frame, And A $27 Medium-Term Target

 Silver and equities don't have much of a correlation, but some of the same conditions which caused silver to spike higher followed by an equity crash in 1987 are present today.
 And as the drivers and price structure on the charts are comparable, the outcomes may be too.

-If silver were to rally 100% from the $13.64 low it would target $27.
-This is a logical area to test, as it is where silver broke down from a two year consolidation top, and is also the 38.2% Fibonacci retracement of the 2011 decline.
+If silver were to rally 100% from the $13.64 low, it would target $27.
+This is a logical area to test, as it is where silver broke down from a two-year consolidation top and is also the 38.2% Fibonacci retracement of the 2011 decline.

 In the medium term, the trend may be sideways and unclear, but it seems silver is setting up for a significant spike higher which will eventually fade.